Economy of Djibouti

-The economy of Djibouti is derived in large part from its strategic location on the Red Sea.
+Djibouti has a developing economy.
+Its economic potential is derived in large part from its strategic location on the Red Sea.
 Djibouti is mostly barren, with little development in the agricultural and industrial sectors.
 The country has a harsh climate, a largely unskilled labour force, and limited natural resources.
 The country's most important economic asset is its strategic location, connecting the Red Sea and the Gulf of Aden.
 As such, Djibouti's economy is commanded by the services sector, providing services as both a transit port for the region and as an international transshipment and refueling centre.

 From 1991 to 1994, Djibouti experienced a civil war which had devastating effects on the economy.
 Since then, the country has benefited from political stability.
 In recent years, Djibouti has seen significant improvement in macroeconomic stability, with its annual gross domestic product improving at an average of over 3 percent since 2003.
 This comes after a decade of negative or low growth and is attributed to fiscal adjustment aimed at improving public financing, reforms in port management and foreign investment.

 Despite the recent modest and stable growth, Djibouti is faced with many economic challenges, particularly job creation and poverty reduction.
 With an average annual population growth rate of 2.5 percent, the economy cannot significantly benefit national income per capita growth.
 Unemployment is extremely high, with some estimates placing it at almost 60 percent, and is a major contributor to widespread poverty.
 In recent years, the country's dependence on Chinese investment and debt has also come under scrutiny.

 According to a 2020 report by the World bank, Djibouti was 112th among 190 economies when it comes to the ease of doing business.